 Q: You’re nearly 70, not exactly starting early.
 Any regrets?

 Altman: Absolutely none.
 I’ve lived a wonderful life and am richly blessed.
 The fact that I can still write--and, perhaps more importantly--be moved by writing is just one more blessing.
 Would I have loved to publish some poems 25 years ago?
 Of course!
 Would I have loved to win a Pushcart or taught in college?
 Absolutely!
 But I write because I love to write, not for recognition.
 The fact that some may like my poems is like icing on the cake.
-The late poet James Tate said "poets may end up with an audience or a following of some sort, but in truth they write their poems...mostly for themselves...and for the hunger and need nothing else can abate."
+The late poet James Tate said "Poets may end up with an audience or a following of some sort, but in truth they write their poems...mostly for themselves...and for the hunger and need nothing else can abate."
 But 25 years ago I was helping my wife raise three kids and very busy holding down a full-time job that was often 24/7.
 The physical and mental demands of small children don’t always create the most conducive environment in which to write (laughs).

 Q: Any advice for younger poets or maybe older ones like you who are just starting out?